Stephen Miller Defends Donald Trump In Face Of Impeachment, Says His Enemies Are Deep State ‘Parasites’

 — Justin Miller (@justinjm1) September 28, 2019

 “I’m trying to investigate a massive corruption scandal in the Obama administration.
-The Washington press corps has been covering this up for the last three years,” he said, per Daily Mail.
+The Washington press corps has been covering this up for the last three years,” he said, per The Daily Mail.

 Giuliani has faced criticism for applying pressure to Ukraine to get dirt on Biden, and he apparently wasn’t the only attorney doing so on Trump’s behalf.
-He reportedly worked with Washington D.C. lawyers Joe DiGenova and his wife Victoria Toensing in his quest to gain damaging information on Biden.
+He reportedly worked with Washington D.C. lawyers Joe DiGenova and his wife, Victoria Toensing, in his quest to gain damaging information on Joe Biden.

 Of course, Giuliani has denied working with others to obtain dirt on the former vice president.
-He also claims he did not seek out dirt on Biden and was instead offered the information.
+He also claims he did not seek out dirt on Joe Biden and was, instead, offered the information.